Mr Cameron said: “It is time for the British people to have their say. It is time to settle this European question in British politics.”

 Should we leave?

 Then of course there’s the other side, there has been arguments that Britain’s status in the world would be seriously damaged should they leave the E.U. and that we are certainly more secure within the club of 28 countries.
-More so, some of the public that do believe and quite rightly so, that the E.U. helps boost the economy.
-Those who are for remaining in the E.U. believe that immigration has helped and continues to fuel the economy.
+More so, some of the public that do believe that quite rightly, the EU helps boost the economy.
+Those for remaining in the E.U. believe that immigration has helped and continues to fuel the economy.

-So there you have it.
-I have mentioned here the most important aspects of the arguments – being sure to keep to my promise.
-See, I told you that I would keep it short and sweet!
+Soo there we have it; I have mentioned here the most important aspects of the arguments being sure to keep to my promise.
+See I told you that I would keep it short and sweet!